 - Hang a simple black ribbon on a wreath of eucalyptus or olive branches.

-- Style a winter branch in a white vase—think birch or curly willow for height.
+- Style a winter branch in a white vase, like birch or curly willow for height.

 Quick Mix-and-Match Checklist

-- At least 3 textures per room (bouclé, metal, ceramic, etc.).
+- At least three textures per room, such as bouclé, metal, and ceramic.

 - Warm accents in wood, leather, or greenery to fight the chill.